What is creativity? What makes creativity radical?

-Creativity scholars usually define creativity as a human ability that enables the development of novel and useful products.
-(Stenberg and Lubart, 1999, Amabile, 2018).
+Creativity scholars usually define creativity as the human ability to develop of something novel and useful (Stenberg and Lubart, 1999, Amabile, 2018).
+Diedrick et al. (2015) argue that the more novel an idea is, the more creative it is.
 Some researchers also claim that the outcome of creativity must have a surprising (Simonton, 2012), authentic (Corazza, 2016), or aesthetic value (Kharkhurin, 2014).
 Each of these helps assess the level of creativity associated with performances in different areas of expertise and culture.
-But in the scientific investigations of creativity, the combination of novelty (originality) and usefulness (appropriateness) is essential for an idea, product or service to be considered creative (Runco & Jaeger, 2012).

-So, one way to think of radical creativity is as the highest degree of novelty.
-Kaufmann (2003) proposed that for an idea, work, or object to be considered creative, novelty needs to be complemented by the rejection of previously accepted ideas.
-According to Hausman (1987), the concept of creativity invokes a sense of radical novelty which differs from incremental novelty that involve minimal differences and variations on the status quo.
-Diedrick et al. (2015) argue that the more novel an idea is, the more creative it is.
-If an idea is not novel, its usefulness doesn’t matter much.
-If an idea is novel, its usefulness determines how creative it’s thought to be.
+Another way to think of radical creativity is as the highest degree of novelty.
+For example, Kaufmann (2003) proposed that for an idea, work, or object to be considered creative, its novelty needs to be complemented by the rejection of previously accepted ideas.
+For Hausman (1987), the concept of creativity itself already invokes a sense of radical novelty which differs from incremental novelty that involves minimal differences and variations on the status quo.

 Quiz